ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

 ## Other Notable New Features

-* Numbered parameter as the default block parameter is introduced.
+* Numbered parameters as default block parameters are introduced.
   [[Feature #4475]](https://bugs.ruby-lang.org/issues/4475)

 * A beginless range is experimentally introduced.
 It might not be